 I don’t have an undergraduate degree in music.
 Am I still eligible for admission?
 While many of our entering students do have degrees in music, backgrounds and degrees vary widely.
 We look at all-around preparation of our applicants and their overall excellence.
 As a Music Department, we do look for training and expertise in one or more music traditions and an ability to deal successfully with a curriculum that has requirements across the music subdisciplines as well as interdisciplinary studies.

 Can I apply for a Master’s Degree?
 The Harvard graduate program in Music is a doctoral program.
 The subdisciplines of musicology, ethnomusicology, composition, and music theory do not admit candidates for the Master's Degree only.
-There is a small program (1-2 students per year) in Performance Practice that requires a thesis and terminates in an A.M. degree.

 I have already received a Master’s Degree and wonder if I can transfer credit for courses taken?
 We permit transfer of credit for no more than two courses.
 Students are allowed to request transfer credit if they are in good standing after the first year of coursework at Harvard and on submission of details about the course for which credit is requested.
 Graduate courses taken as an undergraduate student may not be presented for credit if those courses counted toward the undergraduate degree.

 I am interested in taking courses in other Music subfields.
 Is this possible at Harvard?

 Our programs both require and encourage coursework in other sub-disciplines of music.